 USAG Stuttgart Public Affairs

-- New arrivals (PCS or TDY) and any community members returning from travel to the United States (official or non-official) must undergo testing and quarantine once on the ground in Stuttgart.
+- New arrivals (PCS or TDY) and any community members returning from travel to the United States (official or non-official) or other locations via commercial air must undergo testing and quarantine once on the ground in Stuttgart.

 - If you are not contacted by the clinic due to a positive test and you are not symptomatic, there is no medical clearance required to exit quarantine after 14 days.

-- Support for quarantining families is available, whether from the unit sponsor, the volunteer shopper program, or a combination.
+- Support for quarantining families is available, whether from the unit sponsor, the volunteer shopper program, or a combination (more details below).

-1. At least three days prior to arrival, send the Patch Health Clinic an email at the group inbox with the information required to pre-register you at the clinic
+1. At least three days prior to arrival, send the Army Health Clinic-Stuttgart (AHC-S) an email at the group inbox with the information required to pre-register you at the clinic

 - Last name, first name, middle initial